zamotany/react-slate/docs/positioning.md

 sidebar_label: Positioning
 ---

-`react-stream-renderer` comes with custom CSS-like layout system to allow to create a visually appealing CLI React apps.
+`react-slate` comes with custom CSS-like layout system to allow to create a visually appealing CLI React apps.

 Below you can find all of the supported layout properties and theirs description.
 For a guide on how to style elements, please refer to [Styling guide](./styling.md).
 All of the properties should be passed to a `style` prop: